Fantasy Island: Background

+The typical episodes on the series' regular timeslot focus on adult guests with fantasies geared for them.
+However, there were two episodes aired in Season 2 that were broadcast on early Sunday night called, Fantasy Island Sunday Special.
+In these variant episodes, kids arrive at the island on a hot-air balloon to have fantasies provided by Mr. Roarke that are designed for their age.

 Often the fantasies would turn out to be morality lessons for the guests, sometimes to the point of (apparently) putting their lives at risk, only to have Roarke step in at the last minute and reveal the deception.
 For example, one episode featured a couple who clamored for the "good old days" being taken back to the Salem witch trials.
 It is mentioned a few times that a condition of visiting Fantasy Island is that guests never reveal what goes on there.
 A small number of guests decided to make the irrevocable choice to stay permanently, living out their fantasy until death; one such person was an actor who had been in a Tarzan-type television series called "Jungle Man" in the 1960s.
 Aside from a clip show ("Remember...When?") the only episode with a single storyline was "The Wedding", in which terminally ill Helena Marsh (Samantha Eggar) returned to Fantasy Island to spend her last days as Roarke's wife.

-Another episode, season seven's "The Nurses," was the only episode where all of the fantasies, while separate, were linked by one thread.
+Another episode, "Nurses' Night Out" (from the show's seventh season) was the only episode where all of the fantasies, while separate, were linked by one thread.
 In this case, a mysterious and wealthy guest (Peter Graves) inviting three nurses to live out each of their fantasies on the island.